0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ## Get automatic updates

-All nodes independent of type should be set up to update their software automatically.
+All nodes, independent of type, should be set up to update their software automatically.
 To set up automatic updates you will need to install Cron, a time based job scheduler:

 ````bash